corochann/SeRanet/README.md

 ## Contribution is welcome

-The performance of SR for this project is not matured.
+The performance of SR for this project is still not matured.
 You are welcome to suggest any improvement & contribute to this project.
 If you could get any model which performs better performance, feel free to send me a pull request!